Mynameistessa/my-website/blogposts/unknown-type.md

 `x = [1, 2, 3];`

 &nbsp;
-This illustrates the principle that any variable is assignable to unknown, but unknown isn't assignable to anything but itself or any.
-And this defines it as an atomic type, i.e. it cannot be broken down.
+This illustrates the principle that any variable is assignable to unknown, but unknown isn't assignable to anything but itself or any without a type assertion or narrowing.
+For union and intersection types the following principles hold:

 &nbsp;
-There isn’t anything in the unknown set that allows you to perform operations such as increment, or make a variable of type unknown upper case without first deducing the type.
+* In an intersection everything absorbs unknown: T & unknown => T

+* In a union unknown absorbs all other types: T | unknown => unknown *

+&nbsp;
+*except for any!

+* unknown | any => any;

+&nbsp;
+Unlike the any type, we cannot access properties on variables of the unknown type nor call or construct them.
+For example, consider x above, we cannot increment, or use the method toUpperCase without first deducing the type.
 Everything assigned to type unknown will result in an error unless you assert or narrow the type down first.

 &nbsp;

 ### **Narrowing**
 There is a recommended way to narrow from unknown to a specific type.
 The recommendation is to use ‘typeof’ operator or ‘instanceof’ operator.
 You can also use keywords and cast such as ‘as unknown’ ‘as string’.
-This switches off the compiler.
-You are essentially telling it you know best and it will trust your judgement.
-This can result in runtime errors.
+The latter switches off the compiler.
+You are essentially saying you know best and it will trust your judgement.
+This can result in a runtime error if you make a mistake and get the type wrong.

 &nbsp;